McNeese Logo

 • Educational experience, including relevant coursework

-• Employment experience (if applicable), beginning with most recent job
+• Employment experience (if applicable), beginning with the most recent job

 • Honors and awards